erlete/aerotech-programming-course/docs/version-control/github/SETUP.md

 - **Add a relevant image to your profile**: make sure to impact people visiting your profile with a relevant image.
 It surely adds a professional touch.
 - **Build up your Overview**: elaborate a curated overview description in order to describe your abilities and ambitions.

+## Forking the repository

+The next step is to fork this repository and make it all yours!
+No need to copy other branches apart from the `stable` one.
+In case you forgot how to fork a repository, don't worry, [I've got you covered](./README.md#forks-git).

 ## GitHub Desktop

 GitHub Desktop represents the friendly, powerful desktop interface for GitHub, all from the comfort of your own computer environment.
 You will learn all about it in [the next chapter](../github-desktop/README.md).